Azure/azure-powershell/src/Accounts/Accounts/help/Az.Accounts.md

 Loads Azure authentication information from a file.

 ### [Invoke-AzRestMethod](Invoke-AzRestMethod.md)
-Construct and perform HTTP request Azure resource management endpoint only
+Construct and perform HTTP request to Azure resource management endpoint only

 ### [Register-AzModule](Register-AzModule.md)
 FOR INTERNAL USE ONLY - Provide Runtime Support for AutoRest Generated cmdlets